-Some people are able to control their glucose levels and lower their lipid levels by staying at a healthy weight, changing their diet, and increasing their level of physical activity.
+Some people are able to control their blood sugar levels and lower their lipid levels by staying at a healthy weight, changing their diet, and increasing their level of physical activity.

 While very few studies have looked at the effect of nutrition on lipodystrophy, some small studies have shown benefits.
 For example, lowering the amount of fats and carbohydrates you eat may help reduce triglyceride levels.
 More fiber in the diet may help control insulin resistance.

 The health benefits of exercise and physical activity are well known.
-There are also a couple of small studies in people living with HIV showing that higher levels of physical activity lowered lipid levels.
+A couple of small studies in people living with HIV showed that higher levels of physical activity lowered lipid levels.
 There are two types of exercise: cardiovascular (aerobic) and resistance (strength or weight training).
 Both can help improve the way your body processes cholesterol and blood sugar.

-Cardiovascular exercise is any physical activity that raises your heart rate.
+Cardiovascular exercise is any physical activity that raises your heart rate (makes your heart beat faster).
 Examples include walking at a fast pace, jogging, roller blading, dancing, and climbing stairs.
-At a gym you can also use treadmills, elliptical machines, and stair climbers.
+At a gym, you can also use treadmills, elliptical machines, and stair climbers.